 As might be expected, 92% of those surveyed expect to watch more movies at home during the holiday season than in previous years.
 Also, 71% said they are planning to binge watch during the holiday season, and 62% said they plan to watch their favorite holiday classics more than once.

-“Watching a favorite classic movie is part of a beloved holiday tradition for many families,” said Fandango managing editor Erik Davis in a statement.
+“Watching a favorite classic movie is part of a beloved holiday tradition for many families,” Fandango managing editor Erik Davis said in a statement.
 “This year there’s an extra nostalgia factor because many of us cannot gather together in front of the same screen.
 The top picks center on the power of families, warts and all, and serve as the kind of cinematic comfort food we look forward to enjoying during the holiday season.”